S-adic version of Minkowski's geometry of numbers and Mahler's compactness criterion: Introduction

-We will prove the above theorem by extending Minkowski's geometry of numbers to the $S$-adic case.
-Let $\mathbf{vol}$ be the normalized Haar measure on the additive group $K_S^n$ (see Section \ref{sec: preliminaries}).
-Let $\Gamma\subset K_S^n$ be a discrete $I_S$ module with covolume $\mathbf{cov}(\Gamma)$ finite.
-Let $B_r(K_S^n)$ be the ball of radius $r$ centered at $0$ in $K_S^n$ with respect to the normalized norm (see Section \ref{sec: preliminaries}).
-For each integer $1\le m\le n$, the $m$-th minimum of $\Gamma$ is defined by
+Our proof of Theorem \ref{thm: intro main} is based on an $S$-adic version of Minkowski's lemma of geometry of numbers.
+Let $\mathbf{vol}$ be the normalized Haar measure on the additive group $K_S^n$ (see \S \ref{sec: preliminaries}).
+For a discrete $I_S$-module $\Gamma$ in $K_S^n$ the covolume of $\Gamma$ (denoted by $\mathbf{cov}(\Gamma)$) is the $\mathbf{vol}$ of a fundamental domain of $\Gamma$ in $K_S^n$.
+Let $B_r(K_S^n)$ be the closed ball of radius $r$ centered at zero in $K_S^n$ with respect to the normalized norm (see \S \ref{sec: preliminaries}).
+For each integer $1\le m\le n$, the $m$-th minimum of a discrete $I_S$-module $\Gamma$ is defined by

-We remark that if $K=\mathbb Q$ and $S=\infty$, then we get the usual concept of successive minima of lattice points in $\mathbb R^n$.
-The $S$-adic version of Minkowski's theorem on successive minima (see e.g. \cite{S} Chapter IV \S 1) is
+Here $\mathbf{span}_K$ is the $K$ linear span of a set and $\mathbf{dim}_K$ is the dimension of a vector space over $K$.
+Similar notations are used when $K$ is replaced by other rings.
+We remark here that if $K=\mathbb Q$ and $S$ contains only the archimedean place, then we get the usual concept of successive minima of lattice points in $\mathbb R^n$.